liblava/liblava/doc/Tests.md

 ## Unit testing

-In addition run `lava-unit` to check some parts of the library with [Catch2](https://github.com/catchorg/Catch2) framework
+In addition run `lava-test` to check some parts of the library with [Catch2](https://github.com/catchorg/Catch2) framework

 <br />